 Dr. Laura M. Otter is a geochemist by training.
-She received her Bachelor (2012) and Master of Science (2015) from the Johannes Gutenberg University in Mainz, Germany.
+She received her Bachelor (2012) and Master of Science (2015) from the University of Mainz, Germany.
 Laura gained hands-on research experience, in her time as a research assistant at the Max Planck Institute for Chemistry in Mainz, Germany, where she investigated the formation of manganiferous rock varnish, an important paleoclimate proxy archive in desert regions.

 Laura is currently employed with the Australian National University’s Research School of Earth Sciences as a postdoctoral fellow.
 Today, Laura’s research focusses on aspects of biogeochemistry and biomineralization.
 She uses an interdisciplinary approach merging aspects of marine aquaculture, structural biology, material sciences, and gemmology and applies a range of micro to atomic-scale analytical techniques.
 Currently, Laura is researching the biomineralization processes and growth dynamics of bivalve shells and the properties of cultured pearls across all length-scales and how they are affected by ocean acidification and global warming.